xovox/RetroCRT/MANUAL.md

 # Reporting Issues

-GitHub.com has built-in issue tracking.
+GitHub.com has built-in issue tracking, that's probably best.

 If you don't want to sign up for GitHub.com, join our [Facebook group](https://www.facebook.com/groups/RetroPieCRT/) and post questions or issues there.